PipoCanaja/netbox/CONTRIBUTING.md

 * Be sure to open an issue **before** starting work on a pull request, and discuss your idea with the NetBox maintainers before beginning work.
-This will help prevent wasting time on something that might we might not be able to implement.
+This will help prevent wasting time on something that we might not be able to implement.
 When suggesting a new feature, also make sure it won't conflict with any work that's already in progress.